 My PhD project examined Ethiopia-China engagement in the financing and development of two wind energy infrastructures, Adama I and Adama II in Ethiopia.
 Using the case studies of the two wind farms, the project explored how Ethiopian actors (state and non-state) shaped and influenced the decision-making patterns and outcomes when engaging with the Chinese stakeholders, from project planning, brokering, implementation, management and, operations and maintenance.

-I am open to supervising PhD research students interested in exploring Africa-China relations and the broader politics of development in East and Southern Africa.
+I am open to supervising PhD research students interested in exploring Africa-China relations and the broader politics of development in the Global South.

 Enhancing China–Africa Cooperation in the Renewable Energy Sector (2021-03)